O-X-L/offsec-recon/web_crawler/README.md

 You might need to increase the `--load-time` if the website is on the slower side and download/copy-from-console does not work correctly.

+The `--target` should be the website canonical domain.
+Else you might need to add a `--follow` argument.

 Filter results using `jq`:

 ```bash